Most Recent Update: June 27, 2017

 Editorial note: Our world seems increasingly crazy.
 This model just might help to open new insights that might mitigate some forms of that craziness.
 So though still quite rough, it’s being brought into the light of the public rather early.
 Also, by working on it in public, perhaps others will have comments and suggestions to shape its potential.

 This post is a continuation of a prior work, A Simple View of the Universe.
 There are more observations to make about the Planck Time progression and many more to make about the progressions of the other Planck base units.
-So, to say the least, this document is very much in process and will be updated frequently throughout the day and throughout the month of September.
+So, to say the least, this document is very much in process and will be updated.